5G-ERA/middleware/docs/Administrator/TLS_Configuration/TLS_Configuration.md

         - --configmap=$(POD_NAMESPACE)/ingress-nginx-controller
         - --default-ssl-certificate=middleware/tls-secret
 ```
-When saving changes the nginx ingress controller will pick up the change and redeploy a pod that will contain the correct certificate.
+When saving the changes made in the `deployment.yaml` file, the nginx ingress controller will pick up the change and redeploy a pod that will contain the correct certificate.
 For more details, the following link explains how to fix the same issue:
 ```
 https://stackoverflow.com/questions/71127151/ssl-certificate-added-but-shows-kubernetes-ingress-controller-fake-certificate
 ```